Veterans Inc.

-Veterans Inc. (formerly known as The Central Massachusetts Shelter for Homeless Veterans and Massachusetts Veterans Inc.) is an American non-governmental, and non-profit organization founded in 1990.
+Veterans Inc. (formerly known as The Central Massachusetts Shelter for Homeless Veterans and Massachusetts Veterans Inc.) is an American non-governmental, and 501(c)(3) non-profit organization founded in 1990.
 Its headquarters are in Worcester, Massachusetts.
+Veterans Inc. offers a range of services to support homeless veterans, including transitional housing, and facilitates connections with mental health services and job training.

 The organization's mission is to give shelter to honorably-served veterans who have lost their homes and suffer from other possible disabilities.